 But praising your team visually takes that morale-enhancing effect to the next level.
 It transforms the praise into something tangible, staying with your team for a long time to come.

 A short, personalised video message cascaded across the company is one such example of visual praise.
 Sending a video memo to the whole business gives the praise weight, bolstering team morale as a consequence.
+You could find some free video editor or such, and create a short clip.

 Similarly, you could take a screenshot of a team’s great work or praise from a client and add some emojis or gifs to it.
 This adds a humorous element that will resonate with your team, a refreshing change from the stuffy, boilerplate praise teams are accustomed to.